EdAlegrid/m2m-can/README.md

   console.log('can.open result', result); // true if successful

-  // read from CAN bus the random frame data can.read('can0', {id:random_id}, function(err, fdata){
+  // read random frame data from CAN bus using the random_id can.read('can0', {id:random_id}, function(err, fdata){
     if(err) return console.log('read error', err);